 What we perceived to be true isn’t always true.

-Seeing the lines doesn’t help us to belief that the lines are in fact the same length.
+Seeing the lines doesn’t help us to believe that the lines are in fact the same length.
 We might be like Thomas and say “unless I measure them myself with a ruler I will not believe.”
-For those of you that are still convinced that the lines are a different length in the first picture.
-I have left a few copies at the back for you to take home to measure.
 Even when you know the lines are the same length you will still struggle to hold on to that belief.
 Yet have faith in your knowledge that the lines are the same length.
 This is the nature of the difference between Faith and Belief.
 Belief demands assurance on an ongoing basis.
 It demands that you see this truth all the time.
 Faith allows you to know a truth without the constant reassurance of proof.

 We are a Resurrection people.
 On Easter Sunday we speak the words of our faith: “He is Risen” and “He is Risen indeed.”
 We say these words not because we are seen Jesus risen, or because we have some other “proof.”
 We say these words because we have faith and that faith comes to our hearts as gift from God.
 Faith is a not skill.
 Faith in not an intellectual activity.
 Faith is not a set of statements of belief.
 Faith is our trust in possibilities.
 Faith is our hope.
 Faith is our willingness to live with doubt.
 Faith is life.